melissawm/acquire-docs/docs/tutorials/start_stop.md

 ## Configure Streaming

 To start, we'll create a `Runtime` object and configure the streaming process.
 To do this, we'll utilize the setup method.
-More information on that method is detailed in [this tutorial](https://acquire-project.github.io/acquire-docs/tutorials/setup).
+More information on that method is detailed in [Utilizing the Setup Method](setup.md).

 ```python
 import acquire